cavidrezzaqzade/task-challenge/README.md

-## task-challenge
+# task-challenge
-#the simplified solution for luxoft task
+the simplified solution for luxoft task
+### for simplicity I tried not to create cumbersome things.